 She went on to experience these attacks more and more frequently and each time she thought she was dying.
 She was terrified and I could see the fear in her eyes.

-This caused problems with her getting to work and even took away the pleasure in going out for fun!
+This caused problems with her getting to work and even took away the pleasure of going out for fun!

 To add to this, at the time she had also started to suffer from symptoms of endometriosis.
-She was suffering heavy painful periods, she was anaemic and she was suffering from hormone imbalance, which was also contributing to her anxiety.
+She was suffering from heavy, painful periods, she was anaemic and she was suffering from hormone imbalance, which was also contributing to her anxiety.